SebasF1349/LB-Date-Math-Extension/README.md

 ### Adding Text

-In the format you can use any character that's not a letter (like - or /) without any problem.
+In the format you can use any character that's not a letter (like -, / or even spaces) without any problem.
 If you want to add words, you need to put them between [ ].

 ### Examples